mjberg/reading-and-writing/_pages/02_readings.md

   * Drive: The Surprising Truth About What Motivates Us by Daniel H. Pink
    * Growth Mindset by Carol Dweck
-   * The Biggest Bet: How I Learned to Pay Attention, master Myself, and Win by Maria Konnikova
+   * The Biggest Bluff: How I Learned to Pay Attention, master Myself, and Win by Maria Konnikova
    * Never Split the Difference: Negotiating As If Your Life Depended On It by Chris Voss
+   * Range: Why Generalists Triumph in a Specialized World by David Epstein

    **Sales/Revenue**